caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Users settings are passed to Caracal through a configuration file.
-This consists of a sequence of blocks --- each corresponding to the run of a Caracal worker.
-The workers are run following the order of these blocks.
+Users settings are passed to Caracal through a configuration file consisting of a sequence of blocks --- each corresponding to the run of a Caracal worker.
+The workers are run following the order in which they appear in the configuration file.
 For reference see :ref:`workerlist`.

-The following workers must always run and, therefore, must appear in the configuration
-file: :ref:`general`, :ref:`get_data` and :ref:`observation_config`.
-All other workers are
+The following workers must always run be and, therefore, must always appear in the configuration file: :ref:`general`, :ref:`get_data` and :ref:`observation_config`.
+All other workers are optional.
-optional.

 Within each worker's block of the configuration file, the worker's parameters are arranged in a nested structure following the YAML syntax rules (see https://yaml.readthedocs.io).